19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [S 310/2012 wef 01/07/2012]

-2. All provisions of the Third‑Party Taxi Booking Service Providers Act 2015 and any subsidiary legislation made thereunder.
+2. All provisions of the Point‑to‑Point Passenger Transport Industry Act 2019 and any subsidiary legislation made under that Act.

-[Act 17 of 2015 wef 01/09/2015]
+[Act 20 of 2019 wef 29/05/2020]

 3. Sections 11 and 22 of the Bus Services Industry Act 2015 (Act 30 of 2015).